TradingView Free vs Pro

 Historical bars

-Essential removes ads, doubles your charts to 2 per tab, raises indicators from 2–3 to 5 per chart, and increases active alerts from 1–3 to 20.
-It also unlocks Volume Profile, Bar Replay, and webhook support — three tools that don’t exist on the Free tier at all.
+Essential removes ads, raises indicators from 3 to 5 per chart, doubles charts to 2 per tab, and increases active alerts from 1–3 to 20.
+It also unlocks Volume Profile, Bar Replay, and webhook support — three tools that don’t exist on Free at all.
+You also get 5 saved chart layouts (vs 1 on Free), which matters if you run different setups for different markets.

 One caveat worth knowing: alerts on Essential expire after approximately 60 days.
 You’ll need to manually recreate them.
 If you’re setting long-term price levels and want true set-and-forget, that’s the one reason to consider Premium instead.